 The five big hog producers that joined forces under the name of Triumph Foods are:

-Christensen Farms has again been recognized as a Global Mega Producer for 2018.
-One of the largest family-owned pork producers in the United States, Christensen Farms, relies on the dedication of employees, contract farmers and producing partners.
+Christensen Farms has again been recognized as a Global Mega Producer for 2019.
+Headquartered in Sleepy Eye, Minnesota, Christensen Farms is one of the largest, family-owned pork producers in the United States.

 Eichelberger Farms growth in Pork production is a constant.
 Working closely with the other Triumph owners builds a great foundation for sharing knowledge.

 Eichelberger Farms started in the late 70’s.
 They have grown to a 54,000 sow operation with Nurseries and Finishers.
 A culture of ownership with its employee’s has been created to the success of everyone working there.

 “We need to empower our employees to make decisions, without fear of mistakes, to grow.
 Our goals in the future are to grow responsibly in a pace that we can manage.” – Eichelberger Farms

 Eichelberger has seen the growth in packing this year with the second shift opening in the Triumph/Seaboard Sioux City Iowa plant.
 Eichelberger is a producer that owns in partnership packing plants in Missouri and Iowa.
 They produce pork for both domestic and international trade.

 New Fashion Pork

 New Fashion Pork is once again part of the Global Mega Producers.
 From its beginning in 1998 a lot has changed for the company.
 Today operations extend from Wyoming to Indiana with International business diversity.
 Having a sustainable strategic plan, Land/Crops, Nutrient supply and Pigs, has always been a company goal.

 Today 30% of the company needs are supplied within.
 Maintaining and achieving high health herds is also part of the plan.